SoftwareAG/c8y-docs/content/machine-learning/casting-defect-detection-bundle/cast-defect-detection.md

 ![Metadata](/images/zementis/castingDetection/mlw-casting-method1-model-metadata.png)

-**Method 2: Training a model in Jupyter Notebook using Transfer Learning technique with mobilenet architecture**
+**Method 2: Training a model in Jupyter Notebook using the transfer learning technique with Mobilenet architecture**

 * The *CastingDefectDetectionDemo.zip* has a folder named *Method2* which contains a Jupyter Notebook file named *castingDefectDetectionDemo.ipynb*.
 Use the MLW's upload functionality to upload the Notebook file.

 ![Upload](/images/zementis/castingDetection/mlw-casting-method2-upload.png)

-* Navigate to **Code** section of the MLW and click **castingDefectDetectionDemo.ipynb** to view the metadata of the file.
+* Navigate to the **Code** section of the MLW and click **castingDefectDetectionDemo.ipynb** to view the metadata of the file.

 ![Metadata](/images/zementis/castingDetection/mlw-casting-method2_metadata.png)